-Credit unions can be set up by any group of people with a ‘common bond’, usually location, but sometimes employer, trade (such as taxi drivers) or association (such as a church group).
-Since 2012, new rules have meant that credit unions can extend membership outside that common bond.
+Credit unions can be set up by any group of people with a ‘common bond’, usually based on where you live, but sometimes your employer, trade (such as taxi drivers) or association (such as a church group).

-It is the appeal of participating in the local community that attracts many people to credit unions and differentiates them from other mutuals like building societies.
+As well as the low loan rates and financial advice, the appeal of participating in the local community attracts many people to credit unions.

 The idea of pooling member money to offer credit to individuals came about in late 19th century Europe as part of the emerging co-operative movement.
 The first official credit unions were founded in Germany in 1849 to save poor urban workers from resorting to loan sharks for financial help.

 Credit unions have come a long way from the humble, local institutions that gave £10 loans to neighbours to cover their electricity bills.
-There are now 305 credit unions in the UK with £803 million out in loans.
+There are now around 400 credit unions in the whole of the UK, with over 2 million members and over £1.6 billion out in loans.

 What they offer

-Savings accounts – an annual dividend, based on the credit union’s annual profit, is usually paid out evenly to all savers but, since 2012, they also have the option to pay interest.
-According to our latest state of the ethical market report, credit union savings grew by 8.2% in 2016 to £2,549 million.
+Savings accounts – an annual dividend, based on the credit union’s annual profit, is usually paid out to all savers but, since 2012, some also pay interest.
+There are lots of ways to pay in, including direct deductions from your wages.
 Credit Unions are covered by the Financial Services Compensation Scheme, so savings (up to £85,000 per person) are not at risk although most limit the total you can save with them to much below this.
 Some credit unions also offer Cash ISAs.

-Loans – they offer affordable loans to their members.
-A key appeal of credit unions is a willingness to make small loans of £50 to £3,000 which many banks won’t do.
-Interest rates can vary, but are usually around 12.7% APR.
-Rates are capped by law at 42.6% APR, which is considerably less than many short-term loans, including payday loans.
-Some credit unions offer mortgages.
+Loans – they offer affordable loans.
+A key appeal of credit unions is a willingness to make small, short term loans of £50 to £3,000 which many banks won’t do.
+Interest rates can vary, but are usually around 12.7% APR (1% a month) and may be lower.
+Rates are capped by law at 42.6% APR, which is considerably less than many other short-term loans, including payday loans.
+Some credit unions, mainly in Scotland, offer mortgages.

-Current accounts – some credit unions also offer these.
-You don’t get an overdraft or chequebook, but a debit card and the ability to set up direct debits and standing orders.
-There will normally be a small monthly or weekly charge and additional charges for cash machine withdrawals.
+Current accounts – some credit unions also offer free online-only current accounts without debit cards, or with a prepaid debit card.
+You can also get accounts with a card and overdraft facility, but there will normally be a small monthly or weekly charge and additional charges for cash machine withdrawals.

-These often used to be operated through the Co-op Bank, but now most credit union current accounts are Visa debit card accounts operated by payments provider The Contis Group (Engage accounts), or Mastercard accounts operated by Optimus Cards Group, such as the London Mutual one.
+Most credit union current accounts are Visa debit card accounts operated by payments provider The Contis Group (Engage accounts), or MasterCard accounts operated by Optimus Cards Group.
 Contis and Optimus are both relatively small, alternative finance companies without the complex ethical concerns of the mainstream banking industry.

 See if your local credit union offers an Engage account.